Vacation Inspiration: Traveling to Myrtle Beach, South Carolina With Young Kids

 Costco

-I canno’t not put our favorite wholesaler on this list.
-It’s the very first place our family headed after checking into our resort.
-After all, we had an empty fridge that needed filling with snacks!
-But seriously, we knew from past experiences that getting three small kids out to a sit down restaurant for breakfast, lunch and dinner would make for a logistical nightmare so we stocked up on our kids’s tried and true meals and then kept our dining experiences very low key to avoid unnecessary stress.
+Past experiences taught us that getting three small kids to sit-down at a restaurant for breakfast, lunch, and dinner would make for a logistical nightmare.
+Therefore, we stocked up on our kids’ tried and true meals and kept our dining experiences low key to avoid unnecessary stress.

 NO COMMENTS